astroDimitrios/weather/forecast.md

 # Forecast
 ## Today
-Cloudy with a chance of pizza.
+Cloudy with a chance of sun.
 ## Tomorrow
 Morning rainbows followed by light showers.